bluvibytes/CMMC-for-SMBs/SECURITY.md

 ## Reporting a vulnerability

 If you find a security issue in the tool itself, please report it privately rather than opening a public issue.
-Contact BluVi LLC through [bluvi.ai](https://bluvi.ai).
+Email BluVi LLC at security@bluvi.ai.
 Include what you found, how to reproduce it, and the browser and version you used.

 Please allow a reasonable window for a fix before any public disclosure.
 This